agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 ### Farmhouse Tokenization

-Similar to land tokenization, but for farm buildings:
+Similar to Fields tokenization, but for farm buildings:

 1. Navigate to "Blockchain" > "Farmhouse Tokens".
 2. Click "+ Tokenize Farmhouse".